 Then I sat down and began to think of who I knew and what talents they could offer since we were on a very tight budget!
 The location was free, sister also had outdoor furniture that we bought paint for and her hubby put a fresh new coat of paint on for the occasion, sis also borrowed tables and fold up chairs from her church for free so we would have plenty of seating and eating area.
 Music was downloaded from internet and burned onto cd's for wedding march and afterward during the reception, we used our own cd player.

 Food was heavy finger foods and was brought by several of the guests who were close friends, sandwiches, chips & dips, veggie trays, sausage balls, cookies, meatballs, veggie pizzas, orange blossoms, and more.
 Nothing cost us a dime except for the wedding cake which we had made by a lady who worked at a local grocery store bakery but did cakes at home for extra money.
-Even the groom's cake was baked and donated by a dear friend of mine!
-The only thing we did pay for were the drinks and ice.

 The preacher was free since we were married by my brother-in-law, so that was a great savings.
 We didn't use any attendants, it was just us and the preacher.
 Decorations were made by me, fresh cut sunflowers were brought by a friend and used in country crocks, sitting around.
 I made fans out of card stock with a pic of bride and groom on them and they came in handy with the heat.
 Also had a galvanized washtub full of floating bride and groom rubber duckies for everyone to take home.
 I made my own bouquet and the boutineers for groom and preacher.
 Centerpieces were Mason jars filled half full with red stones and had votives nestled down inside.
 Red and white gingham tablecloths covered the tables.